Trotsijs/rickandmorty-api/README.md

 ````
 composer install
 ````
+3. Create `cache` folder in your project root directory

-3. Navigate to `/public` directory:
+4. Navigate to `/public` directory:
 ````php
 cd .\public\
 ````
-4. Start a server from the terminal
+5. Start a server from the terminal
 ```php
 php -S localhost:8000
 ```

-5. Navigate to http://localhost:8000 to see the site.
+6. Navigate to http://localhost:8000 to see the site.

 ### Resources: